Toloka/docs/en/template-builder/templates/content-moderation.md

 This preset helps you classify text content by specified categories.

 Take a look at the example: the labeling interface includes a text and radio buttons.
 When the **Yes, there are** option is selected, an additional question with checkboxes appears.
-Note that validation, keyboard shortcuts, and task layout are already configured in this example.
+Note that validation, keyboard shortcuts, and task layout are already configured in this Template Builder sample code.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/d79jOnuS3cQ5xW)